zhuragat/hh-parser/README.md

-# hh.kz - Parsing vacancies
+# Parsing vacancies
+It's a python program that helps you to parse data from hh.kz

 ## Prerequisites